Seravo/docs/_posts/2015-10-15-vagrant-box.md

 ## Debugging Vagrant issues

 Unfortunately Vagrant is somewhat brittle and many people experience issues with it from time to time.
+The [vagrantup.com documentation on debugging](https://www.vagrantup.com/docs/other/debugging.html) might be helpful.

-Here are some general tips on how to debug if Vagrant isn't working for you:
+Below are also some general tips on how to debug if Vagrant isn't working for you.

 ### If you experience slowness